 This way is applicable when you create a partition management table.
 There are two syntaxes for creating a partition management table.
 One specifies partitions, and the other does not.

-If partitions are specified when a partition management table is created, the syntax rules are the same as those for creating an ordinary partition table.
+If partitions are specified when a partition management table is created, the syntax rules are the same as those for creating a common partitioned table.
 The only difference is that the syntax specifies the table-level parameters period and ttl.

 The following example shows how to create a partition management table CPU1 and specify partitions.